 Intellia Therapeutics Releases 2023 Corporate Responsibility Report Highlighting the Advancement of its Environmental, Social & Governance (ESG) Priorities

-CAMBRIDGE, Mass., May 01, 2023 (GLOBE NEWSWIRE) -- Intellia Therapeutics, Inc. NTLA, a leading clinical-stage genome editing company focused on developing potentially curative therapies leveraging CRISPR-based technologies, today released its 2023 Corporate Responsibility report.
-The report provides a comprehensive update of the Company's performance and progress across key Environmental, Social and Governance (ESG) areas of focus.
+/EIN News/ -- CAMBRIDGE, Mass., May 01, 2023 (GLOBE NEWSWIRE) -- Intellia Therapeutics, Inc. (NASDAQ:NTLA), a leading clinical-stage genome editing company focused on developing potentially curative therapies leveraging CRISPR-based technologies, today released its 2023 Corporate Responsibility report.
+The report provides a comprehensive update of the Company’s performance and progress across key Environmental, Social and Governance (ESG) areas of focus.

 “As the leaders in a new era of medicine, we believe ESG principles support long-term value creation for all stakeholders that we serve, including our patients, employees, communities and shareholders,” said John Leonard, M.D., Intellia President and Chief Executive Officer.
 “We are incredibly proud of the scientific progress we continue to make and believe our commitment to corporate responsibility broadly supports our mission to bring forth life-changing genomic medicines.
 We look forward to building on this strong foundation and reporting on the continued progress of our ESG initiatives.”